-From Knowledge to Impact: How AI Bridges Theory to Practice in L&D and Comms
+How AI Bridges Theory to Practice in Learning, Development and Communications

 1. Understanding the Strategic-Operational Alignment: ADKAR® Meets ADDIE